Jeffrey Epstein's birthday book: Partial list of contributors

 Leon Black contributed a "handwritten poem with a rhyme scheme" which included the acronym "V.F.P.C." which stood for "Vanity Fair Poster Child".
 This was in reference to a profile of Epstein that was being written for the magazine.
 The poem contained the lines "Blonde, Red or Brunette, spread out geographically/With this net of fish, Jeff's now The Old Man and The Sea".
 He signed the poem "Love and kisses, Leon".

 Bill Clinton wrote, "It's reassuring isn't it, to have lasted as long, across all the years of learning and knowing, adventures and errors, and also to have your childlike curiosity, the drive to make a difference and the solace of friends".
 Alan Dershowitz's contribution was a pretend Vanity Unfair magazine cover "with mock headlines".
 Nathan Myhrvold sent photographs from a recent trip to Africa that he had taken which "seemed more appropriate than anything I could put in words".
 The photographs included "a monkey screaming, lions and zebras mating, and a zebra with its penis visible".

 Vera Wang's contribution suggested they go on a shopping trip and joked about Epstein appearing on The Bachelor television series.
 Les Wexner's letter had a "line drawing of what appeared to be a woman's breasts" alongside a short message.
 Mortimer Zuckerman's letter joked about having looked for information on Epstein in the New York Daily News, of which he was part owner, and said that Epstein was "born in Liechtenstein and had a wife and three children".
 Martin Nowak contributed several pages referring to his work on the evolution of language and evolutionary dynamics.
-Other contributors include Jean-Luc Brunel, James Cayne, Jeffrey's brother Mark Epstein, Murray Gell-Mann, Alan C. Greenberg, and Peter Mandelson.
+Other contributors include Jean-Luc Brunel, James Cayne, Epstein's brother Mark Epstein, Murray Gell-Mann, Alan C. Greenberg, and Peter Mandelson.

 Release

 The existence of the album was made public with the publication of a July 17, 2025 article in The Wall Street Journal titled "Jeffrey Epstein's Friends Sent Him Bawdy Letters for a 50th Birthday Album.
-One Was From Donald Trump."
+One Was From Donald Trump".
 The article was published amidst the maelstrom surrounding Trump's relationship with Epstein in mid 2025.
 A second article, titled "Jeffrey Epstein's Birthday Book Included Letters From Bill Clinton, Leon Black" was published on July 25, 2025.
-The full album was released and published online in September 2025 by United States House Committee on Oversight and Government Reform.
+The full album was released and published online in September 2025 by House Oversight Committee.